-PWD’s Stormwater Regulations cover a wide spectrum of development and construction projects.
+PWD’s Stormwater Regulations cover a wide spectrum of development projects.
 Under the Stormwater Regulations, not all projects are subject to the same requirements.
 Some projects may need to meet multiple requirements, while others may be subject to only certain portions of the Stormwater Regulations (Figure 2).
 The application and review process are different for different types of projects, as described below.

 Understanding the Submission and Review Process

 The final piece of understanding the Stormwater Regulations focuses on preparing submissions and navigating the review process.
 PWD organizes the different submission procedures and review processes into four Review Paths.
 Review Paths are a linear series of submission and review steps (Review Phases) taken to obtain stormwater management approval or exemption.
 There are four Review Paths, which are discussed in greater detail in Section 2.2.
 Figure 3 provides additional detail on the steps in PWD’s stormwater review and approval process that occur during the design process for the Development Compliance Review Path.
 These steps are discussed in more detail within Section 2.3.